← All Posts

 Beyond Grand Illumination: The Full December Visit

 The week surrounding Grand Illumination is one of the most pleasant times to visit Colonial Williamsburg.
-Crowds thin dramatically after the Sunday event.
+Crowds thin on the weekdays between the Grand Illumination weekends.
 The Historic Area is decorated for Christmas, and the winter light on the colonial buildings is exceptional.
-A two or three night stay spanning the Grand Illumination weekend gives you the event itself plus quieter days to explore at a more relaxed pace.
+A two or three night stay spanning a Grand Illumination weekend gives you the event itself plus quieter days to explore at a more relaxed pace.

 January and February are the quietest months in Williamsburg with the most available lodging and the lowest rates, for visitors whose schedules are flexible.